-Founded in 2005, Georgia Gwinnett College (GGC) is the 31st member of the University System of Georgia.
-GGC is a premier 21st century four-year liberal arts institution accredited by the Southern Association of Colleges & Schools Commission on Colleges.
-With a current enrollment of almost 10,000 students, enrollment is projected to exceed 13,000 students within three years, including both residential and commuter students.
-Located in the greater Atlanta metropolitan area, GGC provides a student centered, technology-enriched learning environment.
+Founded in 2005, Georgia Gwinnett College (GGC) is one of 28 institutions within the University System of Georgia.
+GGC is a premier 21st century liberal arts institution accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Serving nearly 13,000 students, GGC’s innovative practices, caring culture, and extremely affordable tuition are changing the game in higher education and changing the future for students at all levels, of all ages, and from all walks of life.
 Gwinnett County (pop.
-850,000+) is home to a variety of businesses, including organizations involved in health care, education and information technology.
+920,000+) is home to a variety of businesses, including organizations involved in health care, education and information technology.

 Executive Assistant to the Vice President of Advancement

 Reporting to the Vice President for Advancement, the Executive Assistant provides advanced, diversified, and confidential executive-level administrative support to the Vice President.
 This position manages the daily operations of the Office of the Vice President for Advancement and assists the Vice President in the oversight, operations, and administration of the Advancement Division.
 The position requires an individual with a high level of initiative, exceptional organization, communication skills and adaptability to a dynamic and fast-paced environment.
 The position provides the opportunity to manage budgets and projects, lead special assignments and continue building the infrastructure of a growing College and division.
 Strong interpersonal skills and the ability to problem solve and work independently in a team-oriented environment are essential to the position.
 The position regularly requires exercise of independent judgment and a comprehensive knowledge of the College, its programs and personnel, and the issues it faces.
 The position also serves in keeping meeting minutes as the Assistant Secretary to the Foundation Board of Trustees.